Nikesh-Baghar/Product_Bundling_Econometrics/README.md

 Estimate Long-Run Relationships
 Use OLS regression to quantify the relationship (slope ratio) between sales of the cointegrated pairs, forming the basis of a potential bundle.

-Detect Bundling Opportunities Using Z-Score Spreads
+Error Correction Model and Detect Bundling Opportunities
 Track deviations from the long-run relationship using z-scores to find windows of opportunity where one category underperforms—ideal moments to push a bundle.

 Simulate Revenue Uplift from Bundling Strategy